Public Speaking (Offered in 2018-19)

 - become a lifelong, Christ-like, influential communicator in the marketplace of ideas

-Ultimately though, while having fun, New Hope teens are being prepared for a solemn, eternal purpose.
+While having fun, New Hope teens are being prepared for a solemn, eternal purpose.
 The most important reason for refining our God-given gift of speech is mandated in 1 Peter 3:15, the foundation for this tutorial: “Always be ready to give everyone an answer for the hope that lies within you.
 But do this with gentleness and respect.”
 Whether sharing the Gospel directly or expressing principled arguments for issues in the marketplace of ideas, an articulate, gracious speaker stands out among the bombasts dominating today’s shrill public discourse.
 Mrs. Libert is committed to equipping her students to be winsome Christian communicators for life.

 Effective oratory involves mastery of challenging skills such as memorization, critical thinking, and discernment.
 Students also expand interpersonal skills, such as listening attentively and respectfully to a fellow speaker, and offering constructive critique.
 Confidence soars as they learn to speak authoritatively and “think on their feet.”
 Students will practice their developing public speaking skills not only with the tutor and their New Hope peers, but also at an external media venue such as a radio or television studio.
-This tutorial also features occasional guest speakers from various professions, and the option to attend outside events including a national speech & debate tournament and the tutor’s own speaking engagements, when feasible.
+This tutorial also features occasional guest speakers from various professions, and the option to attend outside events including a national speech-and-debate tournament and the tutor’s own speaking engagements, when feasible.